XiaoouPan/adaHuber/README.md

 beta.adahuber = fit.adahuber$coef
 ```

 Finally, we illustrate the use of *l<sub>1</sub>*-regularized Huber regression.
-Again, we generate data from a linear model *Y = X &theta; + &epsilon;*, where *&theta;* is a high-dimensional vector, and *&epsilon;* is from a *t* distribution.
+Again, we generate data from a linear model *Y = X &beta; + &epsilon;*, where *&beta;* is a high-dimensional vector, and *&epsilon;* is from a *t* distribution.
 We estimate the intercept and coefficients by Huber-Lasso regression, where the regularization parameter *&lambda;* is calibrated by *K*-fold cross-validation, and the robustification parameter *&tau;* is chosen by a tuning-free procedure.

 ```r
 n = 100; p = 200; s = 5